fabioods/golang-implementation-lens/README.md

 - 🔍 **Visual CodeLens** above every Go interface showing "👁️ implementations"
 - 🎯 **Method-level CodeLens** - Each method has "→ implementations" for direct navigation
+- 🔙 **Goto Interface** Navigate from implementation methods back to their interface declarations with "← goto interface"
 - 📊 **Click to navigate** - Opens a quick pick with all implementations
 - ⚡ **Fast search** using grep for instant results
 - 🚫 **Smart filtering** - Automatically excludes mock implementations